tarantool/doc/doc/reference/tooling/tt_cli/installation.rst

       cd tt

-4. (Optional) checkout a release tag to build a specific version:
+4. (Optional) Checkout a release tag to build a specific version:

     ..  code-block:: bash